 With high magnification, the 50 mm objective lens provides you with a clear and detailed view even through shadows and low lights.
 As a result, you can observe the elusive birds.

 Space stations or human-made satellites that orbit around the earth can be seen by 10×0 binoculars.
 You can observe the view as well as the movements of these satellites.

 The binoculars with higher magnification are used by professionals to observe highly detailed long distant objects.
 For example, by 20x magnification power, you can examine the detailed view of the satellite Moon.
 Though the higher magnification-based binoculars provide a narrow field of view.
 So that you can use a tripod for comfortable observation.

 - Provide a narrow field of view

 Lastly, Objective Lens Size

 The most common sizes for binoculars are 40mm and 42mm.
 They are suitable for all-purpose use.
-Also, these binoculars are good for mid to long distant objects providing a medium to high power.
+These binoculars are good for mid to long distant objects providing medium to high power.
 This pacification makes the binoculars less bulky and compact.
-You can easily for bird watching, hunting, sightseeing with 40mm or 42mm aperture specified binoculars.
+You can easily for bird watching, hunting, and sightseeing with 40mm or 42mm aperture specified binoculars.

 These are regarded as higher-configured binoculars.
-The 0mm diameter objective lens is usually combined with higher magnification like 20x.
+The 50mm diameter objective lens is usually combined with higher magnification like 20x.
 You will get excellent performance even in low light conditions.
-Also, they are designed to be steady by using a tripod.
-You can observe the wildlife, moon, and galaxies by the larger size objective lens.
+They are designed to be steady by using a tripod.
+You can observe the wildlife, moon, and galaxies through the larger size objective lens.

 Wrapping it up